Wake-Tech-Programming-Club/git-tutorial/gui-tool-tutorials/github-windows-vs2017-tutorial.md

 <img src="https://firstcontributions.github.io/assets/gui-tool-tutorials/github-windows-vs2017-tutorial/vs2017-01-clone1.png" alt="Team Explorer" />

 Team Explorer has many views and there are navigation buttons located at the top to help you find the different areas.
-To clone a repo, you need to be on the Connect view, which should be the default.
+To clone a repo, you need to be on the "Connect" view, which should be the default.
 If you do not see the 'clone' button, click the green plug at the top.

 Click the `Clone` option under **Local Git Repositories** and paste the URL to your repo in the text box.
 This should be the URL you copied to your clipboard from GitHub previously.